Jamey-Hernandez/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

-### Overview

-* Intro
 * Figma
 * Images
+* HTML
+* CSS
+* BEM
+* Semantic HTML

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+Project Around the U.S. was a new project that tested our skills as engineers.
+This site was produced as a user's profile to show the locations of places the user had visited.
+This project is also made so all the elements are displayed correctly on popular screen sizes like desktops, tablets and phone screens.
+Along with some of the features in this project are "Like" Buttons and image cards.
+Using HTML to create the webpage and CSS to modify the look of many of the components on the webpage.

+New technologies used to create this webpage include:
+- flex properties
+- text-overflow
+- grid-template-areas
+- grid-gap
+- @media
+- @import

+Future plans for improving the webpage would include adding information about the user.
+For example, a short description or caption in the profile section that lets the viewer know if these images are places he's been or wants to visit.
+Perhaps even a small section where viewers can contact or add a comment to the user.

 **Figma**